Find Why A Command Prompt Window Opens Repeatedly On Windows

 Rule Out App Updates

-Open the Events Viewer when the window appears.
+Open the Event Viewer when the window appears.
 Everything that happens on your system is logged here.
 Expand the Windows Log and go through the logs in Application, Security, Service, System, and Forwarded Events.
 Check out the event(s) that coincide with the date and time of the window appearing.
-Look out the details for this event.
-It will tell you which app opened the window.
+Look at the details for this event.